lammps/lammps/doc/src/pair_saip_metal.rst

 """""""""""

-The *saip/metal* style computes the registry-dependent interlayer potential (ILP) potential for heterojunctions formed with hexagonal 2D materials and metal surfaces, as described in :ref:`(Ouyang4) <Ouyang4>`.
+The *saip/metal* style computes the registry-dependent interlayer potential (ILP) potential for hetero-junctions formed with hexagonal 2D materials and metal surfaces, as described in :ref:`(Ouyang6) <Ouyang6>`.

 .. math::